 - Young children

 Children between 6 months and 8 years may need two doses of the flu vaccine, given at least four weeks apart, to be fully protected.
-Check with your child's health care provider.
+A 2017 study showed that the vaccine significantly reduces a child's risk of dying of the flu.
+Check with your child's doctor.

 Chronic medical conditions also can increase your risk of influenza complications.
 Examples include:

 - Chronic obstructive pulmonary disease (COPD)